stevenaeola/Durham-p5-lib/InAndOut/README.md

   x_pos: X position of bottom left corner of triangle.
 Default = 40
   y_pos: Y position of bottom left corner of triangle.
 Default = 460
   length: Size of the side of the largest triangle.
 Default = 460
-  level: Recursion depth of triangles.
+  level: Amount of iterations to draw triangles for per frame.
 Default = 100
   colour: Triangle line colour as a array.
 Default = [0, 0, 0]
   colour_fade: Value to add to colour each recursive call as an array.
 Default = [0, 0, 0]
   line_weight: Thickness of drawn line.
 Default = 1